-Maritime UK has launched an updated version of the industry Code of Practice for autonomous ships.
-The updated version adds new guidance on the operation of autonomous ships, with a particular focus on skills, training and vessel registration.
+Maritime UK has launched an updated version of the industry Code of Practice for autonomous vessels, which adds new guidance on the operation of autonomous vessels, with a particular focus on skills, training and vessel registration.
 The world of maritime autonomy is developing fast and the Code of Practice has informed and been used by a wide range of companies and organisations around the world.

 - Green Shipping